OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 $ ios-deploy --bundle 'Payload/Name.app' -W -d -v
 ```

-After the app is installed on the iOS device, you can simply start it by adding the `-m` flag which will directly start debugging without app install.
+After the app is installed on the iOS device, you can simply start it by adding the `-m` flag which will directly start debugging without installing the application again.

 ```bash
 $ ios-deploy --bundle 'Payload/Name.app' -W -d -v -m